facebook/create-react-app/packages/react-scripts/template/README.md

 Start your app by running `npm start`, and start debugging in VS Code by pressing `F5` or by clicking the green debug icon.
 You can now write code, set breakpoints, make changes to the code, and debug your newly modified code—all from your editor.

 ## Formatting Code Automatically

 Prettier is an opinionated JavaScript formatter.
 With Prettier you can format the code you write automatically to ensure a code style within your project.
-See the [Prettier's github page](https://github.com/prettier/prettier) for more information, and look at this [page to see it in action](https://prettier.github.io/prettier/).
+See the [Prettier's GitHub page](https://github.com/prettier/prettier) for more information, and look at this [page to see it in action](https://prettier.github.io/prettier/).

 To format our code whenever we make a commit in git, we need to install the following dependencies:

 [Husky](https://github.com/typicode/husky) with npm:

 ```
-npm install husky --save-dev
+npm install --save-dev husky
 ```

 Husky makes it easy to use githooks as if they are npm scripts.